Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Style graphics with renderer/README.md

 ## Additional information

-To set unique symbols across a number of graphics (e.g. showing graphics of individual landmarks), see "Add graphics with symbols" sample.
+To set unique symbols across a number of graphics (e.g. showing graphics of individual landmarks), see "Style graphics with symbols" sample.

 ## Tags